U.S. Savings Bonds Interest Exclusion in header of articles

 To qualify for this tax break:

 The student can’t own the bonds.
-The bonds must be in 1 of these names:
+The bonds must be in one of these:

 Your spouse’s name